Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 save the overall tag setup

-Step 5.
-Submit and Publish GA Workspace
+Submit and publish GA workspace

-Now submit and publish your workspace changes by going to Workspace > Submit > Publish (adding any details you would like to the Submission Configuration).
+Submit and publish your workspace changes by going to Workspace > Submit > Publish (adding any details you would like to the Submission Configuration).

 example google results

-With their sent values:
+With their sent values.

 example sent values